dgelessus/NAGUS/docs/uru/auth_server.rst

 The expected format for the command line is :samp:`screenname={ACCOUNT_NAME} authtoken={AUTH_TOKEN} os={OS}`.
-This is the only case where the auth token field is used --- otherwise it is set to all zeroes.
+This is the only case where the auth token field is used --- otherwise it is left empty.
 If an auth token is used,
 the challenge hash is set to zero
 (or possibly left uninitialized --- I don't know C++ well enough to tell).